MenuMagic

 Developing a Solution

-Guided by the User Flow, this application is designed for use with AR glasses.
+Guided by the User Flow, this application is designed for use with AR headsets.
 Diners can preview dishes in realistic 3D, customize orders independently, and instantly access dietary information — all through natural spatial interactions.
 Key features include:

 01. Gesture Tracking